 Season 4 Episode 1: Using the Concept of Partnering with Survivors to Promote Worker Health and Well-Being

-In this Podcast, Ruth & David discuss how latent the concept of Partnering is a powerful way to support professionals who have experienced violence & who also encounter challenging & traumatizing dynamics in their day-to-day work.
-Many practitioners have reached out to express their own self-revelations when learning the Safe & Together Model & how the six-part process of Partnering helped in their healing.
+In this episode, Ruth and David discuss how the concept of partnering is a powerful way to support professionals who have experienced violence and who also encounter challenging and traumatizing dynamics in their day-to-day work.
+Many practitioners have reached out to express their own self-revelations when learning the Safe & Together Model and how the six-part process of partnering helped in their healing.

-In this podcast, the six steps of Partnering are looked at from a worker-supportive standpoint which improves worker well-being, safety, satisfaction and assures that organizations are responding in a Domestic Violence Informed way to the needs of professional victim-survivors in their employ.
-Ruth & David leave the listener with a series of questions that may assist in the process of Partnering with Professional survivors & with ourselves when we are uncovering our own trauma.
+David and Ruth look at the six steps of partnering from a worker-supportive standpoint, which improves worker well-being, safety, and satisfaction and assures that organizations are responding in a domestic violence–informed way to the needs of professional victim-survivors in their employ.
+Ruth and David leave the listener with a series of questions that may assist in the process of partnering with professional survivors and with ourselves when we are uncovering our own trauma.

 Previous